Bowriverstudio/headless-wordpress-authentication-faustjs/README.md

 ### set-password page

 - Mutation works but the feedback is incorrect.
 No error handling, and when the password is reset the component is not updated accordingly.

+### Forgot password Page

+- There is no user registered with that email address.
+Error Feedback not shown.
+- Success Feedback is not shown.